Cercanías Bilbao: System

 Cercanías Bilbao follows the same patterns as other Cercanías networks in the country, as Cercanías Madrid or Cercanías Barcelona.
-The network consists of four lines, three of which start at Bilbao-Abando and the last starts at the nearby Bilbao La Concordia station.
+The network consists of five lines, four of which start at the capital of the province.
 They all link the center of Bilbao with other municipalities within and beyond the metropolitan area.
-There are four lines, named C-1, C-2, C-3, and C-4; the first two follow the Estuary of Bilbao, the C-3 reaches municipalities outside the metropolitan area, and the C-4 reaches the westermost area of Biscay.
-The network has connections with Metro Bilbao (rapid transit), Euskotren (commuter rail), Renfe (regional trains), the tram and Bilbao's bus station, Termibus.
+The fifth, instead, connects the rural areas of Enkarterri between themselves.
+There are five lines, named C-1, C-2, C-3, C-4 and C-5; the first two follow the Estuary of Bilbao, the C-3 reaches municipalities outside the metropolitan area, and the C-4 and C-5 reach the westernmost area of Biscay.
+The network has connections with the Bilbao Metro (rapid transit), Renfe (regional and long-distance trains), the tram and Bilbao's bus station, Termibus.